Three Europeans shot dead in Mali restaurant

 A source at the Gabriel Toure hospital in Bamako said a third European, whose nationality was not immediately clear, had died on arrival, while eight people were wounded.

-Firefighters carried the body of the French national from La Terrasse, a restaurant and nightclub in Bamako’s lively Hippodrome district, according to an AFP correspondent who witnessed the aftermath.
+Firefighters carried the body of the French national from the restaurant in Bamako’s lively Hippodrome district, according to an AFP correspondent who witnessed the aftermath.

-In the moments after the attack, the body of the police officer and a guard of a private home could be seen in the street outside, while a little further on the body of the Belgian national was also visible.
+In moments after the attack the body of the police officer and a guard of a private home could be seen in the street outside, while a little further on the body of the Belgian national was also visible.